Geography of Georgia (U.S. state)

 Georgia is a state in the Southeastern United States in North America.
 The Golden Isles of Georgia lie off the coast of the state.
 The main geographical features include mountains such as the Ridge-and-valley Appalachians in the northwest, the Blue Ridge Mountains in the northeast, the Piedmont plateau in the central portion of the state and Coastal Plain in the south.
 The highest area in Georgia is Brasstown Bald which is 1,458 m above sea level, while the lowest is at sea level, at the Atlantic Ocean.
 Georgia is located at approximately 33° N 83.5° W. The state has a total area of 154077 km2 and the geographic center is located in Twiggs County.

 Georgia has primarily a humid subtropical climate with hot and humid summers, except at the highest elevations.
 Georgia's subtropical climate depends on latitude and how close an area is to the Atlantic Ocean or the Gulf of Mexico.
 The state's weather is mostly moderate, but Georgia has occasional extreme weather.
 The highest temperature ever recorded is 112 °F and the lowest is -17 °F. Georgia is vulnerable to hurricanes, though the coast rarely experiences a direct hurricane strike.

-Georgia has 500 cities in 159 counties with 14 congressional districts.
-149 of the 159 in the state are governed by a committee of around three to eleven commissioners while the other 10 are overseen by a single commissioner.
+Georgia has 536 cities in 159 counties and 14 congressional districts.
+152 of the 159 counties in the state are governed by a commission of between three and eleven commissioners while the other seven are overseen by a single commissioner.
 Most of the 536 cities are governed by a mayor-council system.
 Georgia has almost eight million acres (32,000 km2) of prime farmland while over 60% of the land is made up of pine forests.
 Georgia has 70,150 mi of streams and rivers, 425,000 acre of lakes, and approximately 4,500,000 acre of freshwater wetlands.
-Manganese, iron, copper, among and other minerals make up the natural resources of the state.
+Manganese, iron, copper, and other minerals make up the natural resources of the state.